felipefava/request_params_validation/README.md

 To see a complete initializer file of the configuration with all the options and their description, please see [here](./examples/initializer.rb).

-## Future Work
-In the near future the plan is to continue adding features to the gem.
-Next incoming changes could be:
--   Add doc generation from the definitions
--   Add representations for DRY definitions
--   Add more options to the actions definitions
--   Add handler for responses

 ## Acknowledgments
 This gem is strongly inspired in a Ruby framework named [Angus](https://github.com/moove-it/angus)